Coffee production in Jamaica: Production

 According to FAO statistics for 2013, Jamaican coffee production was 6,984 tons, representing about 0.1% of world production.
 The coffee was grown in an area of 8000 ha with a yield rate of 8,730 hectogram per ha.
 For the period from 1981 to 2013, the lowest production was 958 tons in 1979 and the highest was 15,117 tons in 2007.

 Coffee is an export commodity.
 As it is labour-intensive, it provides employment to a large extent to the rural and urban people of the country right through the stages of production, processing, and sale.
-Requirement for export has exceeded production.
+Export demand has exceeded production.
 More than 80 per cent of the production of Jamaican Blue Mountain Coffee is exported to Japan.
 In 2005, there was a shortfall in this export on account of destruction to the crop resulting from the Hurricane Ivan in the later part of 2004.